Red is a computer and video game enthusiast working as a Freelance Computer Troubleshooter. When not tinkering, he is gaming.

 - Take your time.
 You do not have to "finish" the game fast.
 Relax and enjoy or else you'll miss the beauty of the game.

 - Look for the light.
 Literally look for lens flares and go towards it.
 Always.

 - Explore every nook and cranny in each map.
 Some lens flares are hidden behind hills and other subtle places.

-- Always light the candles you find in the map.
+- Always light the candles you find on the map.

-- Lights, which are converted into Candles, appears every few minutes.
+- Lights, which are converted into Candles, appear every few minutes.
 That is the point of always lighting the candles.

 - You can always revisit a place by going to the Settings and then tapping Home.